 - When citing direct quotations in the text, include page numbers: (Smith, 1963: 171).

-- Immediately after the first use of binomial names, taxonomic authorities are the only citations that should appear in parentheses, unless you make itthat the citation is not an authority.
+- Immediately after the first use of binomial names, taxonomic authorities are the only citations that should appear in parentheses and only when appropriate, given nomenclatural rules (i.e., when a revision has occurred).

 - In manuscripts that describe new species, authorities of taxa discussed in regard to the new species must be included in the literature cited.